WARNING: UNMARKED SPOILERS BELOW. CONTINUE?

 - Last Breath Bullet: Uses his Spartan Laser to weaken Guilty Spark after the Monitor turns on them.

-- Metalhead: Plays some metal (though in-universe it's called "flip music", but it sure sounds a lot like metal) on the Pelican on the way to the Flood containment site in the first game, and vigorously defends it against the criticisms of the other marines on board.
+- Metalhead: Plays some metal (referred to in-universe as "flip music") on the Pelican on the way to the Flood containment site in the first game, and vigorously defends it against the criticisms of the other Marines on board.

 - My Greatest Failure: Regards his years fighting the Insurrection as a shameful period of his life, with the breaking point being a hostage situation on Tribute that resulted in the deaths of multiple civilians and Marines.
 Learning his aunt had passed away afterwards was just the icing on the cake needed to send him on a drunken Heroic BSoD.